harp-orm/harp/docs/Extending.md

 ## Using events

 You can subscribe to several events that get triggered in the life-cycle of models.
-All of these events are in the Harp\Core\Repo\Event class:
+All of these events are in the Harp\Harp\Repo\Event class:

 Event            | Action
 -----------------|-----------------